nxtreaming/SupaMCP/docs/kmcp/configuration_guide.md

 3. **Set Reasonable Timeouts**: Set reasonable timeout values based on network environment and server response times
 4. **Use Absolute Paths**: For local server `command`, use absolute paths to ensure the server executable can be found correctly
 5. **Use Environment Variables for Sensitive Information**: For sensitive information, such as API keys, use environment variables instead of writing them directly in the configuration file
+6. **Use Profiles for Different Environments**: Create separate profiles for development, testing, and production environments
+7. **Set Appropriate Resource Limits**: Set appropriate resource limits for tools based on their requirements and available system resources
+8. **Use Registry for Server Discovery**: Use the registry for server discovery to simplify server management